 Despite the obvious relationship between the scale of an action and its potential environmental impacts, the DEIR does not describe the scale of the project in at least two crucial respects.
 First, the DEIR does not describe its scale relative to other past and currently operating projects of its kind.
-This omission is remarkable given that available information indicates that project is by far the largest HEFA refinery ever to be proposed or built worldwide.
+This omission is remarkable given that available information indicates the project could become among the largest HEFA refineries to be built worldwide-second perhaps only to the concurrently proposed HEFA conversion project in nearby Rodeo.

 Second, the DEIR does not describe the scale of proposed feedstock demand.
 Again, the omission is remarkable.
-As documented in Attachment 3 hereto, total U.S. production (yield) for all uses of the specific types of lipids which also have been tapped as HEFA feedstocks-crop oils, livestock fats and, to a much lesser degree, fish oils, can be compared with the 80,000 b/d (approximately 4.25 million metric tons/year) proposed project feedstock capacity.
+As documented in Attachment 3 hereto, total U.S. production (yield) for all uses of the specific types of lipids which also have been tapped as HEFA feedstocks-crop oils, livestock fats and, to a much lesser degree, fish oils, can be compared with the 48,000 b/d (approximately 2.55 million metric tons/year) proposed project feedstock capacity.
 See Table 1.

-This feedstock supply-demand comparison (Table 1) brings into focus the scale of the project, and the related project proposed by Marathon in Martinez, emphasizing the feedstock supply limitation of HEFA technology discussed in § 1.1.2.
+This feedstock supply-demand comparison (Table 1) brings into focus the scale of the project, and the related project proposed by Phillips 66 in Rodeo, emphasizing the feedstock supply limitation of HEFA technology discussed in § 1.1.2.
 Several points bear emphasis for context: The table shows total U.S. yields for all uses of lipids that also have been HEFA feedstocks, including use as food, livestock feed, pet food, and for making soap, wax, cosmetics, lubricants and pharmaceutical products, and for exports.
 These existing uses represent commitments of finite resources, notably cropland, to human needs.
 Used cooking oils derived from primary sources shown are similarly spoken for and in even shorter supply.
 Lastly, HEFA feeds are limited to lipids (shown) while most other biofuels are not, but multiple other HEFA refineries are operating or proposed besides the two Contra Costa County projects shown.

-&lt;sup>43 See Karras, 2021a (Att.
+&lt;sup>42 See Karras, 2021a (Att.
 2); Karras, 2021b (Att.
 3).
 Karras, 2021a (Att.
 2).